TRAVELING TO DUBAI AS A SOLO FEMALE TRAVELER

-You can find my full accommodation guide here
+You can find a detailed accommodation guide for Dubai here.

 Dubai Downtown Sightseeing

 When you travel in Dubai alone, you can be sure to feel safe in Dubai Downtown.
-This part is crazy – and home to Burj Khalifa (tallest building in the world), Dubai Mall (biggest mall in the world) and Dubai Fountain (biggest water fountain show in the world).
+It is the city’s busy tourism hub and home to many attractions like Burj Khalifa (the tallest building in the world), Dubai Mall (the biggest mall in the world), and Dubai Fountain (the biggest water fountain show in the world).

-There is no shortage of superlatives and it will not be boring to travel alone.
-There is so much to see that you will probably be too overwhelmed to even realize that you are on your own.
+This part is crazy.
+Especially at night, it is crazy!
+There is no shortage of superlatives, and it will not be boring to travel alone.
+There is so much to see that you will probably be too overwhelmed even to realize that you are on your own.

-Click here for tickets “At The Top of Burj Khalifa” – a place you can easily visit as a solo traveler or if you are on a budget you can just enjoy the tallest building from a distance, enjoy the water fountain show for free and do window shopping.
+You can visit Dubai Downtown easily as a solo traveler.
+If you are on a budget, you can enjoy the tallest building from a distance, watch the water fountain show for free, and do window shopping.

 Dubai Desert Safari

-The desert safari is actually one of the best activities to make friends – depending on the kind of safari, you get picked up from your hotel and while there are tons of jeeps (like a caravan) it feels you form a little team with the other ones in your car.
+The desert safari is actually one of the best activities to make friends.
+Depending on the kind of safari you get picked up from your hotel, and while there are tons of jeeps (like a caravan), it feels like you form a little team with the other ones in your car.

-Somehow, no matter if I ended up with families or a group of friends, we stuck together, dinned together and had a great time together.
-If you prefer to be yourself during your whole Dubai trip you can of course – there will be no pressure or so. to talk to anyone.
+Somehow, no matter if I ended up with a family or a group of friends, we stuck together, dined together, and had a great time together.
+If you prefer to be yourself during your whole Dubai trip, you can, of course.

 But it is a great way to connect with other Dubai travelers and exchange ideas and experiences.
 There are also morning desert tours, but my tip is to do the evening desert safari – another fun activity to do alone in Dubai at night.

-Looking for more tips on what to do in Dubai alone?
-Here is another place to visit in Dubai alone – the beach!
+Here is another top place to visit in Dubai alone – one of the numerous beaches!

-I am paranoid – unfortunately, I am very serious about it.
-That is probably why I am not so much into beach holidays – I am always afraid my stuff gets stolen while I am in the water.
+Sometimes I am paranoid – unfortunately.
+That is probably why I am not so much into beach holidays.
+I am always afraid my stuff gets stolen while I am in the water.
 I am stressed out and not relaxed.
-In Dubai I don’t have this feeling – just because Dubai is so freakingly safe – I can leave my valuables at the beach and hop into the water.
+In Dubai, I don’t have this feeling, just because Dubai is so freakingly safe.
+I can leave my valuables at the beach and hop into the water.

-Best beaches in Dubai: La Mer, Jumeirah Beach (Kite Beach) and the private beaches on Dubai Palm.
+The best beaches in Dubai to visit solo: La Mer, Jumeirah Beach (Kite Beach), and the private beaches on Dubai Palm.

 Boat and Abra Rides

-I can openly admit that I am into boat rides – speedboats, dinner cruises or whatsoever.
+I openly admit that I am into boat rides – speedboats, dinner cruises, or whatsoever.
 Just put me on a boat and let me enjoy the city from a different perspective.

-Some females have told me, they disliked strolling the old town of Dubai, Dubai Deira with the gold and spice markets, because people stare.
-I understand their point – this is a lovely area full of life with many foreign sellers who actually do stare at women (and might even call after you).
+Some females have told me they disliked strolling the old town of Dubai, Dubai Deira, because people stare.
+I understand their point.
+It is a lovely area full of life with many foreign sellers who actually stare at women (including catcalling).

-I normally really dislike this – however, I tend to dress more conservatively and try to take it easy.
-I talk to the sales people and just ignore them if it gets too much.
-If you are aware of this and know how to ignore people, or just keep them at a distance, it is fun to visit – even as a solo traveler.
+I normally dislike this.
+However, I tend to dress more conservatively and try to take it easy.
+I talk to the salespeople and ignore them if it gets too much.
+If you know how to ignore people or keep them at a distance, it is fun to visit – even as a solo traveler.
 Even as a female solo traveler.

 Day Trip to Abu Dhabi

-If you are by yourself you can do a guided tour to Abu Dhabi – or just take a taxi.
-While the latter option is not very environmentally friendly, prices for a taxi ride is not expensive.
+If you are by yourself, you can do a guided tour to Abu Dhabi – or take a taxi.
+While the latter option is not very environmentally friendly, the taxi ride prices are not high.
 You pay around 50-70€ for more than 100 km (so 100-140€ in total).

-In Dubai Marina, you can admire the skyscrapers – the density of high buildings is crazy.
+Marina is an expensive neighborhood in Dubai with stunning skyscrapers, many restaurants & shops, and one of the largest man-made marinas in the world.
+So you can admire the skyscrapers – the density of high buildings is crazy.